Resilience Fund Grants

 - Religious organizations when funds would be used in whole or in part to further the organization’s religious purposes

 - National and statewide organizations that cannot demonstrate a strong, local, community-based presence in Lewis, Mason, or Thurston Counties

 - Re-granting organizations, service clubs and service club foundations

 - Schools, school districts, PTOs, preschools, childcare centers, camps, and sports teams/clubs

 Exceptions: We will accept applications from organizations with a regional or statewide geography if organization acknowledges that 100% of grant funds will be used for programs and services that fill an unmet need within our geography.
 We will accept applications for programs run by religious organizations if the program meets a critical need in the community and does not require religious participation.
 If your organization or group is not a 501(c)(3), you must secure a fiscal sponsor or obtain prior approval to apply by contacting our Director of Community Programs and setting up a time to discuss (firstname.lastname@example.org).

 Organizations who qualify for one of these exceptions must meet all other 2021 Resilience Fund Guidelines.

 The Community Foundation of South Puget Sound does not support organizations that discriminate on the basis of race, ethnicity, religion, gender, gender identity or expression, sexual orientation, disabilities, age, status as a veteran, national origin, or any other protected classes.

 Applications will be accepted on a rolling basis.
 Applications will be reviewed monthly as they are submitted.
-Applicants will receive a response or update on their application within three-months of proposal submission.
+Applicants will receive a response or update on their application within five-months of proposal submission.

 We welcome and encourage questions and feedback about the Resilience Fund.
 To discuss community needs and opportunities, ask questions about our grantmaking framework, get clarity on our priorities, or discuss the specifics of your proposal, please contact Daisha Versaw at (360)705-3340 or email@example.com.